 With extremist and hate groups on the rise in the US, corporate funders need to take more care to avoid funding them.

 Propaganda and visibility for hate and extremist groups have increased over the past year, according to the Southern Poverty Law Center’s Year in Hate and Extremism report.
 Relatedly, racially motivated hate crimes continue to rise.
-As these crimes and groups become more prevalent in the media and political and social divisions continue to grow in the US, companies will be compelled by their employees, shareholders, and stakeholders to be more transparent about who they are supporting.
+As these crimes and groups become more prevalent in the media and political and social divisions continue to grow in the US, companies will be compelled by their employees, shareholders, and customers to be more transparent about who they are supporting.
 In fact, socially minded companies like Amalgamated Bank are leading the charge with their “Hate Is Not Charitable” campaign.
 They are calling out the millions of dollars of often anonymous funding that’s funneled, many times inadvertently, to hate groups.

 As a nonprofit supporting diverse organizations and donors on our platform, GlobalGiving has learned how difficult it is to remain truly neutral.
 For companies that want to avoid funding hate and extremism with their philanthropic dollars, here are five questions and answers to consider: